saltogaf/Francisco-Javier-Salto-Galdon-MAI-Thesis-Code/README.md

 To be able to run the code you need to have the folder with the data in the same folder as the code.
-The Excel files extract data from other excel files, they are all interlinked
+The Excel files extract data from other excel files, they are all interlinked.
+A Onedrive with all the data will be linked to the body of the main work to be able to access it.